AJDot/Launch_School_Files/220_Front-end_Dev_JavaScript/notes/Closures_Function_Scope.md

 To add the method, the original definition of `makeList` must be updated.

-## Project: Baking with Objects and Closures
+## Project: Banking with Objects and Closures
 1. Create an object named `account` that represents a bank account.
 It should contain a `balance` property that stores the account's current balance.
 ```javascript
 var account = {